All About Venice

 A different website about the floating city

-No, this is not the ordinary tourist website.
-It’s not a guide to restaurants, hotels, and attractions around Venice, Italy.
-And that is simply because I’m not a Tuor Guide.
 I am just an ordinary citizen.
 I walk the Calli every day to work, I eat my Tramezzino at the local bar, I ride the bus and the Vaporetto and I read bedtime stories to my kids.
 And I try to keep my house dry just like any other Venetian…

-Now I am going to tell you all I know about this amazing city…
+And now I am going to tell you all I know about this amazing city…

-The new Tourist/Access Tax
+The new Tourist Tax

 Imagine… No traffic, no people, in fact, there are no sounds whatsoever, other than the just recognizable “swoosh” when the single big oar tweaks in the water moving back and forth in the dark.
 The air is humid… wet.
 In fact, it’s so wet you can feel drops of moisture rolling down your chin And it’s cold.
 Not cold as in winter and snow.
 But cold from the wetness, the water.
 It makes you shiver.